-Susan Nickerson is a partner in the firm’s Pensions and Employment Practice.
+Susan Nickerson is a partner in Torys’ Pensions and Employment Practice.
 Recognized as a leading pension and benefits lawyer, Susan’s practice focuses on all areas of pension and benefits law and governance.
-She advises clients on issues ranging from risk management and defined benefit to defined contribution pension plan conversions, to implementation of new plan designs and benefit reduction initiatives.
-She also provides advice on the pension and benefit plan implications of corporate restructurings and insolvencies.
+She advises clients on issues ranging from fiduciary duties and risk management, plan conversion and funding, to implementation of new plan designs.
+She also provides advice on the pension and benefit plan implications of corporate transactions, restructurings and insolvencies.
 With particular expertise in pension plan governance, Susan develops and implements pension plan governance structures and systems.

-Lexpert/Thomson Reuters’ Canadian Legal Lexpert Directory—Leading lawyer in pensions and employee benefits – management (2013-2014)
+The Canadian Legal Lexpert Directory—Leading lawyer in pensions & employee benefits – employer (2013-2019)

 Susan is active in the McGill Alumni Association having served as a board member and the President of the McGill Alumni Association of Toronto.